 - Use "teamwork" and related ideas in your speech

 - Build in team incentives

-While some salespeople are motivated by teamwork, many salespeople prefer to be and are motivated when left to their own devices.
-This involves empowerment, independence, and freedom, enhancing feelings of power and control.
+While some salespeople are motivated by teamwork, many prefer to be left to their own devices.
 This motivator should not be ignored or minimized because people belong to a team.
 Instead, use it to motivate your salespeople to be successful.
+It involves empowerment, independence, and freedom, enhancing feelings of power and control.

 - Delegate special projects or assignments (and then keep your hands off)

 - Provide added responsibilities and authority (as it is earned)

 - Have the salesperson conduct a segment of a sales meeting or lead the entire meeting